-Venerated as the "founder of modern nursing," Florence Nightingale—who was born in Florence, Italy on May 12, 1820—left a revolutionary mark on sanitation, healthcare, and even statistics.
+Venerated as the "founder of modern nursing," Florence Nightingale was born in Florence, Italy, on May 12, 1820.
+She left a revolutionary mark on sanitation, healthcare, and even statistics.
+Here are a few facts about the "lady with the lamp."

 1. Florence Nightingale was fluent in English, French, German, and Italian.

 Florence Nightingale also had a decent grasp of both Latin and classical Greek.
-Her father, a wealthy Cambridge grad, personally oversaw young Florence’s education.
+Her father, a wealthy Cambridge-educated landowner, personally oversaw Florence’s education.
 Through him, she learned the basics of everything from mathematics to philosophy to Shakespearean literature.

 2. Florence Nightingale chose to pursue nursing at a young age, despite her parents' objections.

-Nursing didn't garner much respect back in 1837.
-Generally, it was associated with low social status and rampant alcoholism.
-Lousy wages also forced many women who entered the field to make ends meet by engaging in a bit of prostitution on the side.
-So, when 16-year-old Nightingale announced that she felt "called" to become a nurse, her parents weren’t thrilled.
-But their determined daughter’s mind was made up and, in 1850, she finally started learning the craft.
+In the 1830's, nursing was associated with low social status, paltry wages, and alcohol abuse.
+When 16-year-old Nightingale announced that she felt "called" to become a nurse, her parents weren’t thrilled.
+But their determined daughter’s mind was made up and, in 1850, she finally started learning the skills.
 Three years later, Nightingale became the superintendent of a London-based women’s hospital.

 3. Florence Nightingale refused to get married.